-- Served as senior vice president and chief medical officer for Sutter Health Network, a not-for-profit system of hospitals, physician organizations and research institutions in Northern California, from 2015 to 2021 - From 2010 to 2015, served as Sutter Health Network's regional chief medical officer for the East Bay Region - From 2008 to 2010, served as chief administrative officer at the St. Luke's campus of Sutter's California Pacific Medical Center (CPMC) - From 2003 to 2008, served as medical administrative director of surgical services at CPMC, where he had a practice for 20 years - · Serves on the board of directors of NRC Health since 2021 - Serves on the boards of the ECRI Institute, the David and Lucile Packard Foundation, and is chairman of Parks California a nonprofit dedicated to supporting California's parks and public lands - From 2010 to 2021 served on the board of Recreational Equipment, Inc. - Named in 2017 to Governor Brown's Advisory Committee on Precision Medicine as part of California's continued effort to use advanced computing and technology to better understand, treat, and prevent disease - Board-certified anesthesiologist - Holds a Master's in economics from Oxford University, 1979 - Holds M.D. and Ph.D. degrees from Cornell University, 1984/1985 - · Self identifies as African-American - None of the entities where Dr. Lockhart was previously employed is a parent, subsidiary, or other affiliate of the Company
+- · Served as senior vice president and chief medical officer for Sutter Health Network, a not-for-profit system of hospitals, physician organizations and research institutions in Northern California, from 2015 to 2021 - From 2010 to 2015, served as Sutter Health Network's regional chief medical officer for the East Bay Region - · From 2008 to 2010, served as chief administrative officer at the St. Luke's campus of Sutter's California Pacific Medical Center (CPMC) - From 2003 to 2008, served as medical administrative director of surgical services at CPMC, where he had a practice for 20 years - · Serves on the board of West Pharmaceutical Services since 2022 - Serves on the board of directors of NRC Health since 2021 - · Serves on the boards of the David and Lucile Packard Foundation, and is chairman of Parks California - a nonprofit dedicated to supporting California's parks and public lands - From 2015 to 2021 served on the board of the ECRI Institute - From 2010 to 2021 served on the board of Recreational Equipment, Inc. - Named in 2017 to Governor Brown's Advisory Committee on Precision Medicine as part of California's continued effort to use advanced computing and technology to better understand, treat, and prevent disease - · Board-certified anesthesiologist - Holds a Master's in economics from Oxford University, 1979 - Holds M.D. and Ph.D. degrees from Cornell University, 1984/1985 - · Self identifies as African-American - · None of the entities where Dr. Lockhart was previously employed is a parent, subsidiary, or other affiliate of the Company

 Dr. Lockhart has extensive healthcare industry experience, having held several leadership positions, including as chief medical officer and chief administrator officer, with responsibilities for quality, patient safety, research, and education.
-Dr. Lockhart has a passion for furthering equitable health outcomes in the healthcare system, and during his career tenure he has spearheaded the design and implementation health equity programs.
+Dr. Lockhart has a passion for furthering equitable health outcomes in the healthcare system, and during his career tenure he has spearheaded the design and implementation of health equity programs.